New U.S. trading platform, IEX, aims to disrupt market structure

-NEW YORK (Reuters) - IEX Group is the latest U.S. trading platform alongside 44 other alternative trading system (ATS) and 13 stock exchanges, but rather than try to blend into the current market structure, IEX says its goal is to disrupt it.
+NEW YORK, Oct 28 (Reuters) - IEX Group is the latest U.S. trading platform alongside 44 other alternative trading system (ATS) and 13 stock exchanges, but rather than try to blend into the current market structure, IEX says its goal is to disrupt it.

 IEX, which has ambitions to become an exchange, is owned exclusively by fund companies - known as the “buy-side” - and individuals, including IEX’s staff, Chief Executive Brad Katsuyama said in an interview.